yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 Either the JWS/JWE library itself must validate these inputs before using them or it must use underlying cryptographic libraries that do so (or both!).

+ECDH-ES ephemeral public key (epk) inputs should be validated according to the recipient's chosen elliptic curve.
+For NIST prime-order curves P-256, P-384 and P-521, validation MUST be performed according to Section 5.6.2.3.4 "ECC Partial Public-Key Validation Routine" of NIST Special Publication 800-56A revision 3 [nist-sp-800-56a-r3].

 ## Ensure Cryptographic Keys have Sufficient Entropy {#key-entropy}

 The Key Entropy and Random Values advice in Section 10.1 of [RFC7515] and